csingley/ofxtools/docs/client.rst

     $ ofxget prof --org AMEX --fid 3101 --url https://online.americanexpress.com/myca/ofxdl/desktop/desktopDownload.do\?request_type\=nl_ofxdownload

-This hairy beast of a command can be used for any arbitrary OFX server.
+This form of the command can be used for any arbitrary OFX server.
 If the server is already known to ``ofxget``, then you can just use its nickname instead: